rackerlabs/design-system/_component_design/date-picker.md

 parent: Inputs and Controls
 layout: component
 category: Components
-usage: Enable users to filter a list of events, or a report, by date ranges, or choose a single date for an event as they fill out a form.
+usage: The date picker input enables users to select a date or range of dates from a calendar.
 preview-image: preview-images/date-picker.svg
 status: stable
 resource: true
-last-modified: 2018-07-05
+last-modified: 2019-01-16
 helix-ui-css: false
 helix-ui-javascript: false
 ---